 In addition to California fair housing law, you should be aware of local landlord-tenant laws, security deposit policies, and the legal eviction process.
 This will keep you and your investment safe from legal liabilities.

-If you’re looking for someone to handle all the legal responsibilities of being a landlord for you, Castle Management can help!
-We have an in-depth understanding of the obligations of landlords in California and can ensure your property abides by the law.
-Contact us to learn more!
+If you’re looking for someone to handle all the legal responsibilities of being a landlord for you, Castle Management can help you with our services!
+As we have an in-depth understanding of the obligations of landlords in California, our services can ensure your property abides by the law.

 Disclaimer: This blog should not be used as a substitute for legal advice from a licensed attorney in your state.
 Laws change, and this post might not be updated at the time of your reading.
 Please contact us for any questions you have in regard to this content, or any other aspect of your property management needs.